msillano/tuyaDAEMON/tuyaTRIGGER/README.md

 1) _I choose first the Tuya _ [Switch MS-104](https://www.aliexpress.com/item/33012114855.html) (USD 8) _because its countdown (`dp` = 102) is with a large range [0-86400s, i.e. 24H] and still the device can be used as a WiFi switch, because only the countdown function is used by this implementation, plus it is small and cheap.

-   The unique problem is the lack of a battery backup.
+   The unique problem with this switch is the lack of a battery backup.

-2) _Now I'm waiting for another device, a Tuya wifi switch_ [TYWR 7-32](https://www.aliexpress.com/item/1005001292469801.html) (USD 10) _with a micro USB power input.
+2) _Now I'm waiting for another device, a Tuya wifi switch_ [TYWR 7-32](https://www.aliexpress.com/item/1005001292469801.html) (USD 10) _with a micro USB input, so it can be used with a power bank.
 When I get it I will update here after some tests_.

 3) 'TuyaTrigger' value is placed in `msg.payload.tuyatrigger`.
 The conversion `data.dp["102"] ==>  msg.payload.tuyatrigger` is done by `"dp converter"` change node. _To config your own `tuya-bridge` device, and to use any `dp`:_
      - modify the  `"dp converter"` change node.